Time to get the scoop on your poop.

 Is discussing bowel movements considered NSFW?
 Not here at BINTO!

-Your stool color and texture is a huge signifier of your digestive health.
-BINTO is all about having a healthy gut- hence why we only allow health professionals and scientists to develop our products- including our probiotic and digestive enzyme supplement.
+Your stool color and texture are huge signifiers of your digestive health.
+BINTO is all about having a healthy gut- hence, we only allow health professionals and scientists to develop our products, including our probiotic and digestive enzyme supplement.
 Everything is put together carefully and purposefully to fix your microbiome, stop bloating, and improve your bowel movements.
 What you put in your body directly impacts what you produce.
 So, keep on eye what your body might be telling you!

 If your poop is brown and soft:

 This is normal and “most desirable” as poop goes.
 Your gut is probably super happy (you must be using BINTO probiotics!)